williamjohnston/williamjohnston.github.io/_pages/about.md

   - /about.html
 ---

+Hello!
 My name is William Johnston.
 I'm a syntactician, a semanticist, and a fieldworker.

 My research focuses on the structure of the verbal and prepositional domains, and I work with speakers of [Hmong](/hmong "Hmong language") to describe and analyze their language.